Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 18. 102-tree - This script creates three directories with mkdir.

 19. 103-commas - This script uses various options of the ls command.

+20. School.mgc - This magic file was compiled with file -C -m school.
+It checks for files that start with SCHOOL at offset 0.